The Law Commission recommendation for Shared Parenting

 - The parents were directed to share equally, the education and other expenditures of the child.

 - Each parent was given visitation rights on Saturdays and Sundays when the child is living with the other parent.

-- The child was to be allowed to use telephone or video conferencing with each parent while living with the other.
+- The child was to be allowed to use a telephone or video conferencing with each parent while living with the other.

 Opposition To Shared Parenting by Feminists